Resident Parking permit terms and questions

 The Corporate Anti Fraud Team

-It does not require the consent of the individuals concerned under the Data Protection Act 2018.
-View further information on the Cabinet Office’s legal powers.
+It does not need the consent of the individuals concerned under the Data Protection Act 2018.
+View more information on the Cabinet Office’s legal powers.

 Data matching by the Cabinet Office is subject to a Code of Practice.